Ping-ChenTsai417/numerical-solvers-library-idebug-acse5/README.md

 To use the solver, simply download and load the following files ([Matrix.h](Matrix.h), [Matrix.cpp](Matrix.cpp), [CSRMatrix.h](CSRMatrix.h), [CSRMatrix.cpp](CSRMatrix.cpp) and [Main_test_solver.cpp](Main_test_solver.cpp)) into a new project in Visual Studio to compile and run them.

-The [Main_test_solver.cpp](Main_test_solver.cpp) contains the main method which are seperated into blocks of codes that can solve the linear system for a randomly-generated or user-defined input, test the linear solvers and run timing tests.
+The [Main_test_solver.cpp](Main_test_solver.cpp) contains the main method which are seperated into blocks of codes that can solve the linear system for a randomly-generated or a user-defined input, test the linear solvers and run timing tests.

 ## User instructions